testmyorgdotcom/testmyorg/README.md

 # testmyorg
-TestMyOrg framework to automate e2e testing for your salesforce organization.
+Automate Testing of your Salesforce organization.